toji/webgpu-gltf-case-study/index.md

 ### Gathering transforms

-After we make the above changes we still need to do some work to pack our transform data differently before we can render more than once instance at a time.
+After we make the above changes we still need to do some work to pack our transform data differently before we can render more than one instance at a time.

 To do this, we're going to change up the `setupMeshNodes` function to no longer create bind groups, and instead just start collecting the transforms associated with each primitive.